leventerguder/injavawetrust-designpattern/injavawetrust-dive-into-design-patterns/creational-design-patterns/singleton-design-pattern/singleton-design-pattern.md

   - There should be only one Singleton instance, whereas a Flyweight class can have multiple instances with different intrinsic states.
   - The Singleton object can be mutable.
 Flyweight objects are immutable.
 - Abstract Factories, Builders and Prototypes can all be implemented as Singletons.

+## Usage of the Pattern in Java

+A lot of developers consider the Singleton pattern an antipattern.
+That's why it usage is on the decline in java code.
+Despite this , there are quite alot of Singleton examples in Java core libraries.

+java.lang.Runtime#getRuntime()
+java.awt.Desktop#getDesktop()
+java.lang.System#getSecurityManager()

+Singleton can be recognized by a statis creation method, which returns the same cached object.